Device-independent verification of Einstein-Podolsky-Rosen steering: Robust DI verification of EPR-steering

 \subsection{Robust self-testing of Pauli observables}

-In the ideal case, we have constructed a local isometry in Eq.~(\ref{eq:self-test M}) to certify the the Bell state from the unknown physical state $\ket{\psi}$.
-Similarly, three Pauli observables $\sigma_j, j=1,2,3$ are cast as the state self-testing of $\sigma^C_j \ket{\Phi^+_2}$ from uncharacterized $M^C\ket{\psi}$, where $M^C=\{X,Y,Z\}$ is the unknown local operator acting on Charlie.
-To be specific, as illustrated in Fig.~\ref{fig:Isometry}, this isometry circuit is a swap circuit~\citep{Yang2014} composed of a set of controlled gates and Hadamard gates.
-The idea of the swap method is to``swap'' out the essential information onto auxiliary systems with the same dimensionality as the local systems of the target state.
-With this isometry, the trusted auxiliary systems $B'$ and $C'$ will be in the state
+In the ideal case, we have constructed a local isometry to certify the two-qubit Bell state $\ket{\Phi^+}$ from the unknown physical state $\ket{\psi}^{BC}$.
+Similarly, three Pauli observables $\sigma_j, j=1,2,3$ are cast as the state self-testing of $\sigma^C_j \ket{\Phi^+}$ from uncharacterised $M^C\ket{\psi}$, where $M^C\in\{X,Y,Z\}$ is the unknown local operator acting on Charlie.
+As shown in Fig.~\ref{fig:Isometry}, this isometry circuit is a swap circuit~\cite{Yang2014} composed of a set of controlled gates and Hadamard gates.
+The idea of the swap method is to ``swap'' out the essential information onto auxiliary systems with the same dimensionality as the local systems of the target state.